FarmData2/temp-spike/INSTALL.md

       - use npm run watch:fd2 (or examples, or school) to see changes live

 - Live server

   - npm run build:fd2 (or examples, or school)
   - farmos
   - changes are not live (running from build)
     - use npm run watch:fd2 (or examples, or school) to see changes live

+## Pre-commit checks

+- npm run check:staged
+- If tests do not complete... fd2-down.bash, fd2-up.bash

+  - usually a zombie dev server out there.

+- cspell runs on all files
+  - use a known word or add to .fd2-cspell.txt if unavoidable.
+- prettier runs on all files
+  - formatting is automatically applied.
+- shellcheck on all bash scripts
+- markdown-link-check on all md files
+- eslint on all .vue .js .jsx .cjs .mjs .json .md
+- e2e tests (in modules)
+  - all cy.js tests in entrypoint directory for a staged .vue
+  - all .cy.js files that are staged.
+- component tests (in components)
+  - all comp.cy.js tests in component directory for a staged .vue
+  - all comp.cy.js files that are staged.
+- unit tests (in library)
+  - all unit.cy.js tests in library directory for a staged .js
+  - all unit.cy.js tests that are staged.